DeerTears/Keep-Away-Game/readme.md

-# Baskee-Ball Prototype
+# Keep Away Game

-A 3D local multiplayer game about whacking balls at eachother for points, made in Godot.
+A 3D local multiplayer prototype about whacking balls for points, made in Godot.

+I started this project on December 1st and first published this repo December 15th.

 <!-- <img src="/docs/images/2020-12-16_editor.jpg" alt="Screenshot of Editor Prototype Level"/> -->